sense-finance/space-v1/README.md

 This repo uses [Foundry: forge](https://github.com/gakonst/foundry) for development and testing and git submodules for dependency management.

-To install Foundry [Foundry: Forge](https://github.com/gakonst/foundry), use the instructions in the linked repo.
+To install Foundry, use the instructions in the linked repo.

 ### Test